zboxfs/zbox/README.md

 ## Build with Docker

 ZboxFS comes with [Docker] support, which made building ZboxFS easier.
+Check each repo for more details.

 - [zboxfs/base]
   Base image for building ZboxFS on Linux

-- [zboxfs/-wasm]
+- [zboxfs/wasm]
   Docker image for building WebAssembly binding

 - [zboxfs/nodejs]